Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!

 Once cooled, it is important to keep the chicken in an airtight container of your choice.
 Keep it in the fridge or store it in the freezer for longer-term storage.

-They can safely be stored in the fridge for up to a month.
+They can safely be stored in the fridge for two weeks.
 Beyond that, they should be stored in the freezer.

-You'll also see people keeping these on the shelf for longer.
+You’ll also see people keeping these on the shelf for longer.
 Chicken is a much leaner meat than beef, and you may be able to do it a little longer.
-But to be on the safe side, tuck it away in cold storage if you're going to keep it longer.
+But to be safe, tuck it away in cold storage if you’re going to keep it longer.

 How Much Does 1 Lb of Chicken Breast Make?